ViralTexts/gtr-clusters/clusters/18580506-sn97065088-PrintersEpitaph.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- pine log,
-wiia an axe and auger, and Louis
-Cass was rocked by his staid mother,
-in a second hand sugar trough.
-The
-greatest architects for the manufac­
-ture of genius are Poverty and Kcpub­
 licanism.
 A Printer&#x27;s Epitaph.
 Here lies a form; placeno imposing stone
 To mark the head, where weary it is lain,